OktaySavdi/Ansible/readme.md

-hostvars    -> used to get host's variable serial      -> allows you to process batches in batches (25%,50%,100%) run_once    -> used if it is desired to run once in each batch
+hostvars    -> used to get host's variable serial      -> allows you to process batches in batches (25%,50%,100%) run_once    -> used if it is desired to run once in each batch script      -> Allows a local script to be run on the server you want to run.

 command -> module is running job on sub system. via python. pipe or special commands like shell won't work (wants it to be python) shell   -> shell specific